-Thiesfeld (VP), Hugh Kurtzman (Sec) {Hugh guided me through all of the things a faire involves and was extremely helpful (Editor), Dan Buchler patient}, (Business), Holterman Eric Chatterjee (Investment), Stewart Haight (Medical), and Dick Marchiafava.
+Thiesfeld (VP), Hugh Kurtzman (Sec) {Hugh guided me through all of the things a faire involves and was extremely helpful (Editor), Buchler patient}.
+Dan (Business), Holterman Chatterjee Eric (Investment), Stewart Haight (Medical), and Dick Marchiafava.
 Personal Business System's Mike Carlson again volunteered a color monitor for our use.
 Unfortunately, they sold all the monitors they had!
 (I hear Monitors make GREAT stocking stuffers!)
 So, an extra "Thank you" is extended to Loren Ryter for lending us his monitor.

-When (not if) the next Info faire is scheduled, more volunteers will be needed.
-No special knowledge of the Apple is required, just an overall grasp of the types of things it can be used for, types of programs available, and the benefits of Mini'app'les known.
-Consider membership need be volunteering a couple of hours for YOUR club.
+the next Info faire When (not if) scheduled, more volunteers will be needed. special knowledge of the Apple is required, just an overall grasp of the types of things it can be used for, types of programs available, and the benefits of Mini app'les membership need be known.
+Consider volunteering a couple of hours for YOUR club.
 As you can well imagine, each of the above mentioned people is busy, too.
 Yet, each found time to lend a helping hand to this worthwhile project.
 Next time, how about you too?